NAVEENINTEL/playwright-saucedemo-ui-api/README.md

 Using the following site https://www.saucedemo.com/ and the playwright framework https://playwright.dev/

 Create a test that will:

-- Purchase the highest and lowest priced items and checkout with them both.
-If the tax is set to 8% is the checkout price correct?
+First, place all items into the cart, then move to the cart section to verify the total count of added products and ensure that all items are present in the cart and finally checkout to verify order was successful.

 ## Task 2, API Task

-Using the api https://catfact.ninja/ and the playwright framework https://playwright.dev/
+Using the api https://dog.ceo/api/breed/hound/images/random and the playwright framework https://playwright.dev/

 Create a test that will:

-- Make a call limited to 100 and and show only cats with coats that are "Semi-long"
+Call the API multiple times with a Get request
+After multiple calls, check if have received duplicate images If there is a duplicate image present after 3 requests, the test should fail